 We headed towards the temple square, to visit the Madurai Meenakshi temple.
 The whole town of Madurai was built around the temple in squares/quadrangles.We walked around the temple square, waiting for the temple to open up.
-The temple walls are painted with white and red stripes, it is a common practice in Tamil Nadu.
-The temple square is clean but crowded and bustling with activities.
+The temple walls are painted with white and red stripes, another common practice in Tamil Nadu.
+The temple square was clean but crowded and bustling with activities.
 You can find a burst of colours and smell- colourful fragrant flower, saree shops with colourful displays, sweet and savouries shops with edible snacks displayed out.
 My personal favourites ae colourful glass bangles and fragrant flowers.

-After a nice cool fresh pomegranate juice we retire to our room for a good night s rest.
+After a nice cool fresh pomegranate juice we retired to our room for a good night s rest.